dunamismax/bash/linux/ubuntu/_scripts/_template.md

 A professional-grade terminal application for managing SSH connections with a Nord-themed interface.
-This version provides an interactive, menu-driven interface, real-time progress tracking, and robust error handling—all without auto-completion or machine-editing features.
+This version provides an interactive, menu-driven interface, real-time progress tracking, and robust error handling—all without auto-completion or dynamic machine-editing features.
 The device lists are statically configured.

 Features:
   • Dynamic ASCII banners with gradient styling via Pyfiglet